MTstateIntroStats/IntroStatTextbook/docs/15-categorical-two-props.md

 <!-- #### Variability of the statistic {.unnumbered} -->

 The primary goal in this data analysis is to understand what sort of differences we might see if the null hypothesis were true, i.e., the treatment had no effect on students.
-For this, we'll use the same procedure we applied in Section \@ref(caseStudyGenderDiscrimination): randomization.
+For this, we'll use the same procedure we applied in Section \@ref(caseStudySexDiscrimination): randomization.

 Let's think about the data in the context of the hypotheses.
 If the null hypothesis ($H_0$) was true and the treatment had no impact on student decisions, then the observed difference between the two groups of 20% could be attributed entirely to chance.
 If, on the other hand, the alternative hypothesis ($H_A$) is true, then the difference indicates that reminding students about saving for later purchases actually impacts their buying decisions.